knative/docs/docs/versioned/serving/observability/metrics/serving-metrics.md

 -|-|-
 `peer` | string | The peer service the activator is connecting to (e.g., `autoscaler`)

 This counter increments each time the activator fails to communicate with a peer.
-It complements the `kn.activator.reachable` gauge by providing a cumulative count of errors, which is useful for:
+It complements the `kn.activator.stats.conn.reachable` gauge by providing a cumulative count of errors, which is useful for:

 - Detecting flaky connections that might be missed by point-in-time gauge sampling
 - Creating rate-based alerts (e.g., alert if error rate exceeds threshold over 5 minutes)